GuardDuty RDS Protection finding types

 CredentialAccess:RDS/AnomalousBehavior.SuccessfulLogin

-A user successfully logged in to an RDS database in an anomalous way.
+A user successfully logged into an RDS database in your account in an anomalous way.

 This finding informs you that an anomalous successful login was observed on an RDS database in your Amazon environment.
-This indicates that a role on your RDS database may have been compromised and has been accessed by a potential malicious actor.
+This may indicate that a previous unseen user logged into an RDS database for the first time.
+A common scenario is an internal user logging into a database that is accessed programmatically by applications and not by individual users.

 This successful login was identified as anomalous by the GuardDuty anomaly detection machine learning (ML) model.
 The ML model evaluates all database login events in your Supported Amazon Aurora databases and identifies anomalous events that are associated with techniques used by adversaries.
 The ML model tracks various factors of the RDS login activity such as the user that made the request, the location the request was made from, and the specific database connection details that were used.
 For information about the login events that are potentially unusual, see RDS login activity-based anomalies.